Laureian/Laureian/README.md

 - Intermediate React, v2 by Brian Holt 🔥

 #### 🔭 Currently watching
-- JavaScript: The Hard Parts of Object Oriented JavaScript
+- JavaScript: The Hard Parts of Object Oriented JavaScript by Will Sentance
+- State Management in Pure React, v2 by Steve Kinney

 <!--
 **Laureian/Laureian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.